sqlmapproject/sqlmap/Usage.md

 Most of the modern database management systems have a function and/or  an environment variable which returns the database management system version and eventually details on its patch level, the underlying system.
 Usually the function is `version()` and the environment variable is `@@version`, but this vary depending on the target DBMS.

+Example against an Oracle target:

+    $ python sqlmap.py -u "http://192.168.136.131/sqlmap/oracle/get_int.php?id=1" --hostname

+    [...]
+    [21:50:11] [INFO] fetching banner
+    web application technology: PHP 5.2.6, Apache 2.2.9 back-end DBMS: Oracle
+    banner:    'Oracle Database 10g Enterprise Edition Release 10.2.0.1.0 - Prod'

 ### Session user

 Switch: `--current-user`

-On majority of modern DBMSes is possible to retrieve the database management system's user which is effectively performing the query against the back-end DBMS from the web application.
+With this switch it is possible to retrieve the database management system's user which is effectively performing the query against the back-end DBMS from the web application.

 ### Current database

 Switch: `--current-db`

-It is possible to retrieve the database management system's database name that the web application is connected to.
+With this switch it is possible to retrieve the database management system's database name that the web application is connected to.

 ### Server hostname

 Switch: `--hostname`

-**TODO**: needs updating.
+With this switch it is possible to retrieve the database management system's hostname.

+Example against a MySQL target:

+    $ python sqlmap.py -u "http://192.168.136.131/sqlmap/mysql/get_int.php?id=1" --hostname

+    [...]
+    [21:44:04] [INFO] fetching server hostname
+    [21:44:04] [INFO] retrieved: debian-5.0-i386
+    hostname:    'debian-5.0-i386'

 ### Detect whether or not the session user is a database administrator